10 – War Within a Breath

 # 9 – Vietnow

-This third single cut off of their sophomore record, Evil Empire, is one of the bands most ambitious, musically.
-Morello drops bombs with his semi truck riff inspired by Zeppelin’s The Wanton Song, with Commerford outlining the melody with his bass and Bilk putting on his best John Bonham impression with those notable fills.
-Of course Rocha’s powerful lyrics about right-wing radio propaganda can’t go unnoticed; he also manages to takes shots at one of the policemen, Stacey Koon, who was videotaped beating Rodney King as well.
+This third single cut off of their sophomore record, Evil Empire, is one of the band’s most ambitious, musically.
+Morello drops bombs with his semi-truck riff inspired by Zeppelin’s The Wanton Song, with Commerford outlining the melody with his bass and Bilk putting on his best John Bonham impression with those notable fills.
+Of course, Rocha’s powerful lyrics about right-wing radio propaganda can’t go unnoticed; he also manages to take shots at one of the policemen, Stacey Koon, who was videotaped beating Rodney King as well.
 The line, is all the world jails and churches, is also a nice reference to novelist James Baldwin.
+There are many great RATM songs that were released on this album like “Down Rodeo,’with its shotgun lyrics based on references to slavery during the character’s grandparents’ time period and more.
+However, Vietnow will always be one of our favorites.

 # 8 – Settle For Nothing